spdk/spdk/doc/bdev.md

 # Virtio Block {#bdev_config_virtio_blk}

-The Virtio-Block driver can expose an SPDK bdev from a Virtio-Block device.
+The Virtio-Block driver allows creating SPDK bdevs from Virtio-Block devices.

-Virtio-Block bdevs are constructed the same way as Virtio-SCSI ones.
+The following command creates a Virtio-Block device named `VirtioBlk0` from a vhost-user socket `/tmp/vhost.0` exposed directly by SPDK @ref vhost.
+Optional `vq-count` and `vq-size` params specify number of request queues and queue depth to be used.

-`rpc.py construct_virtio_user_blk_bdev /tmp/virtio.0 VirtioBlk0 --vq-count 2 --vq-size 512`
+`rpc.py construct_virtio_dev --dev-type blk --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioBlk0`

+The driver can be also used inside QEMU-based VMs.
+The following command creates a Virtio Block device named `VirtioBlk0` from a Virtio PCI device at address `0000:00:01.0`.
+The entire configuration will be read automatically from PCI Configuration Space.
+It will reflect all parameters passed to QEMU's vhost-user-scsi-pci device.

-`rpc.py construct_virtio_pci_blk_bdev 0000:01:00.0 VirtioBlk1`
+`rpc.py construct_virtio_dev --dev-type blk --trtype pci --traddr 0000:01:00.0 VirtioBlk1`

-Virtio-BLK devices can be removed with the following command
+Virtio-Block devices can be removed with the following command

 `rpc.py remove_virtio_bdev VirtioBlk0`